apache/flink-kubernetes-operator/docs/content/docs/operations/configuration.md

 {{< generated/kubernetes_operator_config_configuration >}}

 ## Job Specific Configuration Reference
-Job specific configuration can be configured under `spec.job.flinkConfiguration` and it will only be used within the configured specific job.
+Job specific configuration can be configured under `spec.job.flinkConfiguration` and it will override flink configurations defined in `flink-conf.yaml`.

+- For application clusters, `spec.job.flinkConfiguration` will be located in `FlinkDeployment` CustomResource.
+- For session clusters, `spec.job.flinkConfiguration` will be located in `FlinkSessionJob` CustomResource.

-For example, for session clusters, it may contain multiple different jobs.
-With the help of this `flinkConfiguration` field, you can define different headers for different jobs through `kubernetes.operator.user.artifacts.http.header`.
+For a session clusters, it may contain multiple different jobs.
+With the help of this `flinkConfiguration` field, you can define custom configurations for a specific session job.
-This job specific flinkConfiguration will override the cluster level configurations defined in `flink-conf.yaml` or `spec.flinkConfiguration` in `FlinkDeployment` CustomResource.

-### Current supported configurations
-- `kubernetes.operator.user.artifacts.http.header`